This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in your liver from a condition other than alcoholism.
+Non-alcoholic fatty liver disease (NAFLD) is a buildup of fat in your liver from a condition other than alcohol abuse.

-- You have increased pain or swelling in your abdomen.
+- You have more pain or swelling in your abdomen.

 - You feel more tired than usual.

 - Your skin or the whites of your eyes look yellow.

 - You have questions or concerns about your condition or care.

 - Medicines may be given to manage your blood sugar or cholesterol levels.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.